fizt656/FutureZone/README.md

 ## Insight Packages (NOT live yet, in development)

-While interacting with students, the bot will [eventually be able to -- growth mindset, right?] generates insight packages for various stakeholders:
+While interacting with students, the bot will [eventually be able to -- growth mindset, right?] generate insight packages for various stakeholders:

-1. TPZ Educators: Receive summaries of student interactions, progress, and potential areas for support.
+1. Mentors: Receive summaries of student interactions, progress, and potential areas for support.
-2. R&E (Research and Evaluation): Gain data on student engagement, common themes, and program effectiveness.
+2. Researchers: Gain data on student engagement, common themes, and program effectiveness.
-3. Student Support: Receive alerts on students who may need additional assistance or resources.
+3. Counselors: Receive alerts on students who may need additional assistance or resources.
-4. Communications: Gather stories and highlights that can be used for program promotion and reporting (future feature).
+4. Communication Officers: Gather stories and highlights that can be used for program promotion and reporting (future feature).

 Note: In this prototype stage, the insight package generation is NOT implemented...
 YET.

 ## Future Plans

 As this project evolves beyond the prototype stage, we aim to implement:

-1. Advanced context-based flagging system to alert relevant stakeholders (e.g., student support, educators) based on conversational cues, not just keywords.
+1. Advanced context-based flagging system to alert relevant stakeholders based on conversational cues, not just keywords.
-2. Integration with TPZ's existing systems for seamless data flow and insights sharing.
+2. Integration with existing educational systems for seamless data flow and insights sharing.
 3. Expanded character roster to provide diverse perspectives and expertise.
 4. Enhanced natural language processing for more nuanced understanding of student needs and progress.
 5. Further improvements to multimodal interaction capabilities, building on the current TTS implementation.